A Personal injury is defined as any injury to the body, emotional state or mind.

-These cases are filed against the person that caused harm because of his or her negligence, intentional misconduct, strict liability or reckless conduct.
+These claims are filed against the person that caused harm because of his or her negligence, intentional misconduct, strict liability or reckless conduct.

-There may be a variety of damages awarded, such as:
+There may be a variety of damages awarded in a personal injury case, such as:

 Past, present and future damages may be awarded if the evidence justifies them.

-In order for a party to be legally liable for damages, these must be proved:
+In order for a party to be legally liable for damages, these elements must be proved:

 The amount of compensation depends on the severity of the injury.
-Serious injuries that cause physical pain and suffering (like brain damage, broken bones and severed limbs), receive the highest settlements or jury verdicts.
+Serious injuries which result in substantial medical expenses and cause physical pain and suffering and loss of enjoyment of life (like brain damage, broken bones and severed limbs), receive the highest settlements or jury verdicts.

 Other personal injury cases include:

 - Intentional acts